hernantz/blog/content/mock-yourself-not-your-tests.md

         self.assertEqual(mail.outbox[0].to, ["foo@bar.com"])
 ```

-### This call is being recorded
+### Example 2: This call is being recorded

 Say for example that you need to hit a 3rd party API that you don't own, that
 probably has throttle limitations, no sandbox/testing ground, you cannot setup
 and run it locally, or all these together.
 Doing live testing is not really an
 option.
 But if you use something like [vrc.py][8], then you profit from testing
-against real requests/responses that are recorded so that next time you run the
+against real requests/responses that are recorded, so that next time you run the
-test suit it runs under safe and repeatable conditions, without hitting the net.
+test suite it runs under safe and repeatable conditions, without hitting the net.

 ```python
 from mymodule import Payment